roddds/gallery/README.md

 - From inside the repository, run `yarn` (or `npm install`)
 - Add your photos to the `src/images/photos/` directory.
 The directory names will be used as the album titles.
 - Run `gatsby build`.
+This might potentially take a long time (about 30s per 500 images).
 Your files will be in the `public/` directory.
 Copy those to your static website host.

-## Deploying
+## Deploying to S3

 (this section adapted from [here](https://www.gatsbyjs.org/docs/deploying-to-s3-cloudfront/))